 The hepatitis B vaccine is usually given as a three- or four-shot series over a six-month period.
 It works similarly to the hepatitis A vaccine in that it causes the body to produce and store antibodies to fight off future infection.
 Hepatitis B vaccine gives more than 90 percent protection to infants, children and adults who receive the vaccine before being exposed to the virus.

-The CDC recommends all infants receive the first dose of hepatitis B vaccine at birth and complete the series at 6 to 18 months of age.
+The CDC recommends all infants receive the first dose of hepatitis B vaccine within 24 hours of birth and complete the series at 6 to 18 months of age.
 All minors (children and adolescents 18 years of age and younger) who have not yet gotten the vaccine should also get it, according to the CDC.
 Hepatitis B vaccine is also recommended for unvaccinated adults who are at risk for hepatitis B virus infection.